 01 of 07

-Hazards from Pharmaceuticals and More
+Pharmaceuticals and More

 There are some human medications that are safe for dogs, but many others can be seriously harmful to your dog.
 Even some veterinary drugs can be toxic if not used properly.
 Before medicating your dog, always contact your veterinarian for instructions.
 An accidental overdose can prove fatal depending on the substance.
 Also, remember that your dog might be curious and quite crafty when it comes to opening pill bottles.
-Keep ALL drugs, vitamins, herbs and supplements out of reach.
+Keep all drugs, vitamins, herbs, and supplements out of reach.

 02 of 07